bullet-train-co/bullet_train-core/bullet_train/docs/billing/usage.md

 end
 ```

-The second concern is `Billing::HasTrackers` and it allows any model to hold the usage tracking.
+The second concern is `Billing::Usage::HasTrackers` and it allows any model to hold the usage tracking.
 This is usually done on the `Team` model.

 ```
 # app/models/team.rb

 class Team
-  include Billing::HasTrackers
+  include Billing::Usage::HasTrackers
 end
 ```